rafaelferreiraql/chips/README.md

 # Chips
 A small HTML5 game I'm making.
 It's now mostly finished, but there's still some adjustments left to make and browser compatibility may be low.
+It's made with almost vanilla JS, no Phaser or Babylon, even jQuery or React, just some tiny libraries here and there for specific purposes.

 ## Known bugs
 * In a few select situations, the AI may crash.
 I still haven't found out why, but it's related to how it decides which chip it'll activate. *Probably fixed!
 May need more playtesting*